Eliminating Sharp Minima from SGD with Truncated Heavy-tailed Noise: Introduction

+We also propose a novel computational strategy that takes advantage of our newly discovered global dynamics of the heavy-tailed SGD.
+While the evidence of heavy tails were reported in many deep learning tasks \citep{simsekli2019tail,csimcsekli2019heavy, garg2021on,gurbuzbalaban2020heavy,hodgkinson2020multiplicative,nguyen2019non,mahoney2019traditional,srinivasan2021efficient,Zhang2020Why}, there seem to be plenty of deep learning contexts where the stochastic gradient noises are light-tailed \citep{panigrahi2019non} as well. \footnote{For a detailed comparison to existing works on heavy-tailed phenomena is SGD, see Appendix \ref{sec:appendix heavy tailed phenomena in SGD}.} Guided by our new theory, we propose an algorithm that injects heavy-tails to SGD by inflating the tail distribution of the gradient noise and facilitating the discovery of a local minimum that generalizes better.
+Our experiments with image classification tasks, reported in Tables~\ref{table ablation study} and \ref{table data augmentation training}, illustrate that the tail-inflation strategy we propose here can indeed improve the generalization performance of the SGD as predicted by our theory.

 The rest of the paper is organized as follows.
 Section~\ref{sec:theory} formulates the problem setting and characterizes the global dynamics of the SGD driven by heavy-tailed noises.
 Section~\ref{sec:numerical-experiments} presents numerical experiments that confirm our theory.
-Section~\ref{sec:deeplearning} proposes a new algorithm that artificially injects heavy tailed gradient noise in actual deep learning tasks and demonstrates the improved performance.
-Section~\ref{sec:conclusion} concludes with several potential future directions.
+Section~\ref{sec:deeplearning} proposes a new algorithm that artificially injects heavy tailed gradient noise in actual deep learning tasks and demonstrate the improved performance.